 - Keep your distance – especially from older family members and those with chronic health conditions.

-- If you are in a county where indoor gathering is permitted, when indoors, keep windows and doors open so fresh air circulates and wear a mask.
+- If you are in a county where gathering is permitted, stay outdoors, keep it short, wear a mask, and maintain physical distancing.

 - Don’t share utensils or drinks with anyone.